 To define the requirements for the final design, I discussed the goals for the project with the team at Kempenhaeghe and conducted a contextual inquiry to learn more about the context in which the sensor would be used.

 Kempenhaeghe's goal was to have a well-functioning prototype to start early with clinical validation.
 For safety and to reduce the requirements for a clinical trial it was decided to keep electronics away from the body.
 In addition, it was decided to make use of rapid manufacturing services to easily be able to order prototypes.

 An important insight from the contextual inquiry is that sensors are applied hours before the actual sleep study.
 Therefore it should be possible to connect and disconnect the sensor comfortably from the data acquisition system.

-Based on these requirements I started a process of testing and validation by collecting data about the sensor response.
+Based on these requirements I started a process of designing, testing and validating by collecting data about the sensor response.

 On the left, you see Kempenhaeghe's original design for the patient device interface.
 Due to the protrusion, the contact area is small and constant counterpressure is given on the double-sided tape.
 My initial proposal was to create a flexible surface area as can be seen on the right.
 The flexible surface follows the skin, increasing the contact area and distributing forces better.

 I started by experimenting with silicone rubber and scrap materials but wasn't getting an airtight seal.
 While doing research, I learned about tracheostoma patches used for laryngectomy patients.
 Laryngectomy patients breathe using an opening in their neck.
 The air filters and voice prostheses they use, have to be held airtight against the skin at the same location as Kempenhaeghe's proposed sensor.

 I created a quick proof of concept to validate with the data collection system.
 While testing during the day I got good results for up to an hour.
 This approach seemed promising.